-- 3 years it is being reexamined every 3 months; - 3 to 10 years it is being reexamined every 6 months; - more than 10 years it is being reexamined every year.

-One of the most controversial pavilions in Serbia is the 7th pavilion of this institution.
-The word denotes a building which has been isolated from the remainder of the prison circle by an additional wall.
+- 3 years it is being reexamined every 3 months; - 3 to 10 years it is being reexamined every 6 months; - more than 10 years it is being reexamined every year from the remainder of the prison circle by an additional wall.
 This is where measures of solitary confinement, increased surveillance and isolation are being enforced for persons serving sentences of between 20 and 40 years in prison, as well as for persons who are there for security reasons (as posing a danger to themselves or to others).
 The latter can write a request to be assigned to this pavilion.